 Anyone else take a deep breath in when a sizzling fajita skillet goes by in the restaurant?
 No, just me?
 Fajitas are a favorite for both my husband and I, so I wanted to be able to make them at home.
 Most importantly, I wanted them to taste like they were from the restaurant but with ingredients that I felt good about.
-This chicken fajita skillet hits the mark, like a happy dance in the kitchen kind of mark.
+This chicken fajita skillet hits the mark!

 We enjoyed eating this skillet as is, with nothing else.
-But it would be delicious and Whole30 compliant over some cilantro lime cauliflower rice.
-If you are not doing a Whole30, it would be great with regular white rice or even in a Siete tortilla for a more traditional take.
+But it would be delicious and Whole30 compliant and low carb over some cilantro lime cauliflower rice.
+If you are not doing a Whole30, it is amazing with regular white rice or even in a gluten free tortilla for a more traditional take.

 Used in This Recipe: